TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 They need to switch only very small amounts of energy because due to the high frequency, they switch much more often.

 This can result in less *output voltage ripple*.
 For the same reasons, regulators with *high* switching frequency can *respond faster* to changes in load and output impedance.
 In general, *high* switching frequencies produce more stable output voltages (*steady-state*).
+They are ideal for highly integrated devices such as *smartphones*.